-For more information on invoicing, please contact Xoserve, the invoicing service provider, via e-mail at: - css.billing@xoserve.com
+For more information on invoicing, please contact Xoserve: -

+www.xoserve.com/contact-us

 2.1.4 The Distribution Price Control Formula

 Distribution transportation charges are derived in relation to a price control formula set by Ofgem, the gas and electricity market regulator, for the transportation of gas.
 This formula dictates the maximum revenue that can be earned from the transportation of gas.
 Should the DN operator earn more or less than the maximum permitted revenue in any formula year, a compensating adjustment is made.
 Under the revised Licences the normal date for changing any of the charges is 1st April.